dxaviud/db.json/README.md

 # dbjson

-A node.js DBMS that uses JSON files to store data.
+A (very slim) DBMS for Node.js that uses JSON files to store data.